 Near Furnace Creek in Inyo County, California — The American West (Pacific Coastal)

 Location.
-36° 26.915′ N, 116° 51.162′ W. Marker is near Furnace Creek, California, in Inyo County.
-Marker is on California Route 190 near Badwater Road, on the right when traveling west.
+36° 28.8′ N, 116° 52.508′ W. Marker is near Furnace Creek, California, in Inyo County.
+Marker can be reached from Borax Mill Road west of California Route 190, on the left when traveling west.
 Touch for map.
-Located in Death Valley National Monument 1.3 miles southeast of Furnace Creek.
 Marker is in this post office area: Death Valley CA 92328, United States of America.
+Touch for directions.